Getting started...

 Step 0:

 Want to get a head start on driver education?
 Awesome!
 Teens can begin classroom lessons with Safe Pass at 15 and 5 months.
 Not ready to get your temporary permit just yet?
 No worries!
 You can take classroom lessons without a permit!
 Just make sure to get yours before registering for behind the wheel lessons.
+(You'll be required to hold it for a full 6 months before being eligible to take the driving exam.)

 Step 1: